 Your dog doesn’t do well with yams, so you want a dog food formula with little to no yams.
 Make sure the label doesn’t include yams in the first five ingredients.
 Remember, ingredients listed towards the end of the ingredient list are less abundant than those at the beginning.

-Redbarn’s Dry Dog Food is a great choice if you’re looking for protein-packed nutrition that starts with five high-quality pieces of meat, fish, or poultry in the first five ingredients.
+Redbarn’s Dry Dog Food is a great choice if you’re looking for protein-packed nutrition that starts with five high-quality animal proteins in the first five ingredients.

 Available in both grain-free and whole grain, each recipe recreates your dog’s ancestral diet.
 Our grain-free formula is balanced with vegetables and nutrient-rich legumes, and our whole grain formula features barley, brown rice, oatmeal, sunflower oils, and flaxseed.